Extended school year services: What you need to know

 In many states, kids with learning and thinking differences are unlikely to get ESY services.
 But it’s important to check with your state’s department of education.
 It can tell you what the standards are where you live.

-IDEA does say that schools can’t limit ESY services to kids with certain issues.
+IDEA does say that schools can’t limit ESY services to kids with certain challenges.
 For example, a school can’t decide to not give services to kids with

 .
 It also can’t give services only to kids with